Chronic Constipation Treatment an Easy Pill to SwallowDec. 2, 2022 - Eden McCleskey

 This is the first treatment of its kind to vibrate within the gastrointestinal tract.
 Devices that provide external mechanical stimulation via the abdomen showed promise in clinical trials but have had limited impact since becoming available in Europe.

-The research presented at Digestive Disease Week, a Phase III trial, enrolled 349 patients, 200 of whom got the vibrating capsules and 149 of whom got a placebo.
+The Phase III trial enrolled 349 patients, 200 of whom got the vibrating capsules and 149 of whom got a placebo.
 In those who got the vibrating capsules, the trial found "a rapid onset of significant increase" in complete, spontaneous bowel movements within one week and a peak by the third week.
 The trend persisted thereafter.

 Effective pharmaceutical remedies do exist for chronic constipation, but their side effects may include cramping and diarrhea.
 Additionally, a large percent of patients with chronic idiopathic constipation are elderly and may have medication contraindications.